How to watch the Harry Potter movies in chronological order

 Harry Potter and the Goblet of Fire (2005)

 The Triwizard Tournament between three major wizardry schools is being held at Hogwarts, but Harry cannot participate because he is underage.
-Cedric Diggory (Robert Pattinson), the finest student at Hogwarts, is selected by the magical Goblet of Fire to participate from his school.
+Cedric Diggory (Robert Pattinson), the finest student at Hogwarts, is selected by the magical Goblet of Fire to represent the school.
 However, it mysteriously picks Harry as the fourth participant despite the tournament’s limit of three.

 As the tournament progresses, Harry finds himself in increasingly dangerous situations which unfold with the return of Lord Voldemort (Ralph Fiennes).
 This is the first film in which Voldemort gets his actual and complete physical appearance.
 He had appeared in a ghostly form and as Tom Riddle in previous films.